 - St Joseph's Primary School, Carryduff BT8 8EX

 - Axminster Community Primary Academy, Axminster EX13 5BU

 - St Nicholas C of E School, Ripon HG4 5JN

 - St Anthony's Primary School, Craigavon BT65 5BL

 - Saint John Houghton Catholic Voluntary Academy, Ilkeston DE7 4HX

-Between them these schools have received many hundreds of trees this year, sponsored through 'This card plants a tree'.
+Between them these schools have received many hundreds of tree sponsored through 'This card plants a tree'.